wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-python-create-deploy-flask-app.md

 You should have Python and Git already installed, but make sure you have either Python 2.7 or 3.4.

-## Web app create on the Azure Management Portal
+## Web app create on the Azure Classic Management Portal

-The first step in creating your app is to create the web app via the [Azure Management Portal](https://manage.windowsazure.cn).
+The first step in creating your app is to create the web app via the [Azure Classic Management Portal](https://manage.windowsazure.cn).
 To do this, you will need to login to the portal and click the NEW button in the bottom left corner.
 A window will appear.
-Click **Quick Create**, enter a URL, and select **Create Web Site**.
+Click **Quick Create**, enter a URL, and select **Create Web App**.

 ![](./media/web-sites-python-create-deploy-django-app/django-ws-003.png)

-The site will be quickly set up.
+The app will be quickly set up.
 Next, you will add support for publishing via Git.
 This can be done by choosing **Set up deployment from source control**.

 ![](./media/web-sites-python-create-deploy-django-app/django-ws-004.png)